eleniums/code-conventions/gdscript/style.md

 The conventions detailed here are as close as possible to the official recommendations.
 As always, consistency within a project or organization is more important than rigid adherence to these conventions.

 ## Classes
 Use `PascalCase` (a file is a class, so this declaration is optional.
-Should save file as 'my_class.gd'):
+Should save file as 'my_class.gd', although saving the file as 'MyClass.gd' is also acceptable):
 ```gdscript
 class_name MyClass
 ```